On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference

 \textbf{Remark:} Applying the strong data processing inequality directly to \eqref{eq:gamma_exact}, it is evident that

 Therefore, when $\eta_A = 0$, we have equality.
 This corresponds to the case when $A$ is rank one, with every column of $A$ being $\pi$.
-For this special case, it turns out $\gamma$ has a simple form.\putqed \\
+For this special case, we will show in Sec.~\ref{sec:rankone} that $\gamma$ has a simple form. \putqed \\

 We now focus on the infimization problem that shows up in \eqref{eq:infimization}.
 Writing explicitly, it is equivalent to